Code-Institute-Submissions/Sonicbasedrop-ms1-core-athletics_OctResub/README.md

    * As a Returning user, I want to contact CA so I can request more information. - Testing was done to ensure there was a functioning contact form on the Website and that the Footer also contained contact information.

    * As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes. - Testing was to performed to validate newsletter field in footer is functioning.

+   ### Issues and Resolutions to issues found during testing
+      * •	Dragging down website to 400px made the Contact form on contact.html become slightly off-centered (slightly to the right). working flat out to resolve issue, 3h to project submition.